ilexp/hodor/README.md

-hodor
+Hodor
 =====

-Replaces everything you type with "hodor".
+This insanely useful program replaces everything you type with "hodor".